 Important COVID-19 update: Because of the COVID pandemic, many ferry companies seized their operations.
 Eka Jaya has still several ferries per week departing from Bali to the Gili Islands, but schedules are not daily.
 Also, of December 2020, you need to show negative results of a swap test before you can enter the ferry to the Gili Islands.
 Check the latest regulations before you book your tickets.

-Famous for its fine white sand beaches, turquoise waters and party scene, the Gili Islands are a great destination to head after you explored Bali.
+Famous for its fine white sand beaches, turquoise waters and party scene, the Gili Islands are a great destination to head to after you explored Bali.

 Ferries from Bali to the Gili Islands typically take around 1,5-2 hours from the main harbour in Padang Bai and the cheapest tickets sell for around $20-$25 for a single trip.